ProfPAThomas/py-galaxies/docs/jb_pygal/developers/book-keeping.rst

         gals_this_snap=F_update_halos(halos_last_snap,halos_this_snap,subs_last_snap,
                                           subs_this_snap,gals_last_snap,graph,parameters)

+Galaxies are stored in halo order.
+Within each halo, we first have orphan galaxies (i.e. those who have lost their subhalos) followed by the galaxies associated with each subhalo, in subhalo order).

-Need to do a first pass to push halo/subhalo properties and to determine the number of galaxies.
+We need to do a first pass to push halo/subhalo properties and to determine the number of galaxies.
 This also sets pointers in the halo and subhalo instances of where the associated galaxy and orphan galaxy counts start.

 The first code block loops over halos, giving mass and hot gas to it's descendants in proportion to their overlap, and all galaxies to the main descendant (the one with the most overlap).
 I have omitted some of the lines, for clarity; this just shows the overall structure of the block.